firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 #### 12.1.
 Thread Safety Best Practices

+ Use synchronization correctly, prefer immutability where possible, and be aware of concurrency pitfalls.

 - **Minimize Shared State**:
   Whenever possible, minimize or eliminate shared state between threads.
 This reduces the need for synchronization and prevents issues such as race conditions.